SoftwareHeritage/swh-docs/docs/sysadm/server-architecture/howto-install-new-physical-server.rst

 .. note::

    This page is based on **cassandra07** server installation.
-Obviously replace the hostname and IP address.
+Replace the hostname and IP address according to your need.

 .. _build_the_iso_image: